mr3un/GWISE_BrC_Aqu_Photolysis/readme.txt

 This folder contain all the G-Wise data

-R_Assign is all the processed (MFAssignR) output FT-ICR-MS Spectra
+R_Assign is all the processed (MFAssignR) output FT-ICR-MS Spectra [This is currently not there]

 Two notebook file (.ipynb) are there to generate figure in the paper.